nasa/Common-Metadata-Repository/search-app/docs/api.md

 Currently the only supported shapefile formats are ESRI, KML, and GeoJSON.
 For ESRI all the sub-files (*.shp, *.shx, etc.) must be uploaded in a single zip file.

 Regarding polygon ring winding, ESRI shapefiles **must** follow the ESRI standard, i.e., exterior (boundary) rings are clockwise, and holes are counter-clockwise.
 GeoJSON **must** follow the RFC7946 specification, i.e., exterior rings are counterclockwise, and holes are clockwise.
-KML **must** folllow the KML 2.2 specification, i.e., _all_ polygon rings are counter-clockwise.
+KML **must** follow the KML 2.2 specification, i.e., _all_ polygon rings are counter-clockwise.

 Shapefile upload is only supported using POST with `multipart/form-data` and the mime type for the shapefile must be given as `application/shapefile+zip`, `application/geo+json`, or `application/vnd.google-earth.kml+xml`.